Spring Boot - Apache Kafka

 Overview

-Spring Boot integration with kafka & kafka streams
+Spring Boot 3 integration with Apache Kafka & Kafka streams

 Github: https://github.com/gitorko/project80